Sigma Iota: Sigma Iota

 In 1934, several undergraduate and graduate members of the former Sigma Iota, Phi Lambda Alpha, and current Phi Iota Alpha in Puerto Rico and the mainland United States, joined Puerto Rican fraternity Sigma Delta Alpha, and reorganized the latter as Phi Sigma Alpha of the Sigma Fraternity, with its mainland component established in 1939 being known as Sigma Iota Alpha of the Sigma Fraternity.
-A Greek-lettered designation would eventually go on to be the namesake of the sorority Sigma Iota Alpha decades later.
+A Greek-lettered designation that would eventually go on to be the namesake of the sorority Sigma Iota Alpha decades later.

 Symbols

 Sigma Iota's symbolism and coat of arms were based on that of Sociedad Hispano-Americana (picture to the right).
 The fraternity's colors were red and green.
 Its flower was the red carnation.
 Its motto is Omne Rarum Carum.

 Governance

 Sigma Iota was overseen by grand officers, including the supreme master, master, admiral, secretary, and treasurer.

 Chapters

 Following is a list of Sigma Iota chapters, with inactive chapters and institutions in italics.